pamela-gutierrez/clicky-memory-game/clicky-memory-game/README.md

     );
   }
 ```
 The Header component in the snippet below is receiving "props" which carries the information for the code above.
+The component also carries the styling and html elements that define how it appears on the page.

 ```
 function Header(props) {